disruptive-technologies/python-client/docs/resources/eventhistory/eventhistory.rst

+.. _eventhistory:

 EventHistory
 ------------

-The EventHistory class can be used for fetching historic events for a device, returned as an instance of itself on which a few convenience functions can be found.
+The EventHistory resource can be used fetch historic event data for a device.
+This can be achieved by using the API Method included in the class.

+- :ref:`list_events() <list_events>`

+All the fetched historic events are returned to the user as an instance of the :ref:`EventHistory <eventhistory_class>` class.

 API Methods
 ^^^^^^^^^^^
+.. _list_events:
 .. autofunction:: disruptive.EventHistory.list_events

+.. _eventhistory_class:

 Class
 ^^^^^